 When User A changes from Islands to one of the Skype for Business modes, the Teams client of any other user that communicates with User A needs to know that User A's mode changed so it can route the communication to the appropriate client for User A. For any users who have already established native Teams-to-Teams chats with User A, it can take up to 36 hours for these other users' Teams clients to be aware of the mode change from Islands to any Skype for Business mode.
 In contrast, changes for an existing user to TeamsOnly mode are discovered by other clients within 2 hours.

 When administrators are ready, they can shift chat, calling, and meeting scheduling for a given user to Teams all at once by updating the user's mode to TeamsOnly.

 Alternatively, the administrator can first shift only meeting scheduling to Teams, while leaving chat and calling functions in Skype for Business using the SfBWithTeamsCollabAndMeetings mode.
-This mode allows organizations to transition to Teams for meetings—if users are not yet ready to move to TeamsOnly mode (for example, if you are not yet ready to migrate existing PSTN functionality).
+This mode allows organizations to transition to Teams for meetings—if users aren't yet ready to move to TeamsOnly mode (for example, if you aren't yet ready to migrate existing PSTN functionality).
 This transitional scenario is referred to as Meetings First.

 The following table summarizes the pros and cons of using Skype for Business modes as a transitional step toward TeamsOnly mode.

 |Predictable routing for the end user.
 All calls and chats either land in Skype for Business or Teams (but not both), based on administrator selection.

 |Interop conversations lack support for rich text, file sharing, and screen sharing.
 This can be worked around leveraging Meet Now functionality to initiate a meeting.

 |May reduce end user confusion because a given functionality is only available in one client.